 With nearly 900 students registered, DigiPen continues to strive for the highest standard of education demanded by the industry and continues to be a leader in the field of digital interactive entertainment education.
-Throughout the years, DigiPen students have consistently won numerous awards in national and international video game competitions.
-In addition to its success in training students who win placements in student categories, DigiPen is the only educational institution whose students have received awards in the professional category at the Game Developers Conference.
-Furthermore, DigiPen students have received certain professional category awards in the 2004, 2005, 2006, and 2007 competitions.
-Additionally, DigiPen students have placed the largest number of student projects in the Independent Games Festival student showcase every year since it began, with a six-year total of 21 winning game projects.
+Throughout the years, DigiPen students have excelled and won awards in national and international video game competitions.
+DigiPen is the only educational institution whose students have received an award in the Main Competition of the International Games Festival (IGF), a competition for professional-level companies and a highlight of the Game Developers Conference.
+In 2004, 2005, 2006, 2007, and 2008, a group of professional game developers selected DigiPen student games above other professional games to represent the best of a given year.
+In 2004, Bontago won the "Innovation in Game Design" award, surpassing four professionally developed titles.
+Additionally, DigiPen students have placed the largest number of student projects in the Independent Games Festival student showcase every year since it began, with a sevenyear total of 23 winning game projects.
+Since the award's inception in 2007, a DigiPen student game has won the title of "Best Student Game"at the IGF every year.
+Other competition highlights for students from the Institute include winning at the Slamdance Guerilla Game Awards and being selected as finalists at IndieCade.